yibandaxia/VibeSave/README.en.md

 **You do not need to install Git or clone this repository.**

 Go to [GitHub Releases](https://github.com/yibandaxia/VibeSave/releases/latest) and download the latest DMG.
 Open it, then drag VibeSave into your Applications folder.
+There is an issue with this version, and it is being revised

 ### Download from the terminal